University of Toronto (U of T): Admissions, Fees 2026, Rankings, Scholarships, and Courses

 Ans: Life for an Indian student at the University of Toronto is a mix of studying hard, getting used to a new culture, and managing finances.
 The university is academically demanding, especially in fields like engineering, computer science, and business.
 Students can take part in cultural events through groups like the Indian Students' Association, which helps them feel at home.
 However, Toronto is an expensive city, and many students need part-time jobs to make ends meet.
 While the road is tough, especially before getting permanent residency, there are opportunities to grow and settle down with a job in Canada over time.

 Ans.
-The cost of living in Toronto for an international student depends on factors like the university fees, chosen program, duration of stay, accommodation type, etc. Following are the average living costs in the university:
+The cost of living in Toronto for an international student depends on factors like the university fees, chosen program, duration of stay, accommodation type, etc. Following are the average living costs at the university:

 University of Toronto Program Fees & Deadlines